lwe/gravatarify/README.md

     ./script/plugin install git://github.com/lwe/gravatarify.git

-**SET:** When using as Rails plugin, skip this step.
+**SET** When using the Rails plugin, skip this step.
 Anyhow, just ensure that when installed as a gem it's bundled using `bundler` or defined in `config/environment.rb`, or just that it's on the `$LOAD_PATH` and then `require 'gravatarify'`'d somehow.

-**GO:** Use it!
-When using Rails or Haml then just give it a email and it will return the gravatar url:
+**GO** Use it!
+When using Rails or Haml then just give it an email and it will return the gravatar url:

     # creates an 20x20 pixel <img/> tag in your Rails ERB views:
     <%= gravatar_tag @user.email, :size => 20 %>